Hecate: The Goddess of Witchcraft in Greek Mythology

 Nonetheless, Hecate became Persephone’s companion after she returned.
 The goddess of magic acted as a medium to accompany her on the long annual journeys to the Underworld.

-This entire tale was, in fact, a representation of the seasons.
+This entire tale was a representation of the seasons.
 The spring (Persephone) would be stolen away by the winter (the cold wrath of the Underworld) every year only to return, awaiting its end once again.

 Hecate’s Worship